 Checklist While Traveling With Hearing Aids

-Traveling with hearing aids means you’ll need to remember and pack certain accessories.
+When traveling with hearing aids you must remember and pack certain accessories.

 - A case to store your hearing aids if you take them off while moving.